Accult/humano/README.md

 pip install -r requirements.txt
 ```

-This will set up the virtual environment, install required packages, create the `.env` using .env-example template
+This will set up the virtual environment, now create the `.env` using .env-example template

 3. After completing the setup, you can run the main script to start sending messages to contacts: